sfigg/commercialization-public/docset/design/device-experiences/docking.md

 <th align="left" valign="top">Dock (downstream) I/O ports</th>
 <td>The downstream device I/O ports between a dock and other peripheral devices should always interoperate with any system that meets the system docking requirements.
 <ul>
-  <li>For peripheral device connectivity, a minimum of three USB Type-A and/or USB Type-C 3.1 Gen 2 ports (can be a combination of USB Type-A and USB Type-C ports)
+  <li>For peripheral device connectivity, a combination of at least three USB Type-A and/or USB Type-C 3.1 Gen 2 ports
   <ul>
-    <li>The USB Type-C ports should provide power to devices via USB PD.</li>
+    <li>The USB Type-C ports should provide power to devices through USB PD.</li>
-    <li>The USB Type-A ports should provide enough power to devices for 7.5-watt charging (through the USB Battery Charging 1.2 standard).</li>
+    <li>The USB Type-A ports should provide enough power to devices for 7.5-watt charging through the USB Battery Charging 1.2 standard.</li>
   </ul>
   </li>
   <li>USB Type-C power input (see the "Power input" recommendation)</li>
-  <li>Ethernet connectivity (optional), to ensure that you choose a USB Ethernet adapter that works on mobile</li>
+  <li>Ethernet connectivity (optional), to ensure that you choose a USB Ethernet adapter that works on mobile devices</li>
   <li>An external monitor connection, if the dock does not include a built-in monitor (see the "Display output" recommendation)</li>
 </ul>
 </td>
 </tr>
 <tr>
 <th align="left" valign="top">Power input</th>
-<td>It is recommended that power to the dock be via a USB-C connector.
-The power adapter that ships with the dock should provide enough power to charge the system connected to the dock as well as power the devices attached to the dock (min 30W).
-The goal is that a user should only need one power supply to use both their dock and system.</td>
+<td>We recommend that power to the dock be through a USB-C connector.
+The power adapter that ships with the dock should provide enough power to both charge the system connected to the dock and power the devices attached to the dock (minimum 30 watts).
+A user should only need one power supply to use both their dock and system.</td>
 </tr>
 <tr>
 <th align="left" valign="top">Display output</th>
 <td>The connection from the dock to an external monitor should be provided by at least one digital connector that is at a minimum either HDMI 1.4 or DisplayPort 1.2 (supporting DP++).
 <p>However, if the device is a docking display (that is, the dock and the monitor are in the same device), it is optional to include an additional display output to enable a multimonitor experience.
-If the dock is a docking display, this needs to be indicated in the Microsoft OS docking Descriptor.</p>
+If the dock is a docking display, this needs to be indicated in the Microsoft OS docking descriptor.</p>
 <p>The resolution supported should at a minimum be 1080p, regardless of whether the display is externally connected through an external video port or is internally connected to the display.</p>
-<p>Also please see Note on USB-C Alternate Modes if you plan on including an alternate mode other than DisplayPort.</p>
+<p>Please see "Note on USB-C Alternate Modes" if you plan on including an alternate mode other than DisplayPort.</p>
 </td>
 </tr>
 <tr>